muirsam/QUBO/README.md

 This is my 2024 Summer Research project.

-I am interested in QUBO formulations of optimization/combinatorial problems.
+I am interested in QUBO formulations of optimization/combinatorial problems (particularly graph matching and quadratic assignment).